Quick Answer

 | Purpose or supporting context | To support the status route you are applying under | Employment letter, student ID, or other status-linked supporting document | Be ready for extra document requests beyond baseline lists |

 Use the status route you can prove now, not the one you expect to have later.
 Published bank checklists clearly cover Employment Pass, Student Pass, and Dependent Pass or Spouse Permit routes.
-If you are applying with MM2H or the DE Rantau Nomad Pass, confirm branch requirements in advance.
-Add current eligibility rule after verification.
+If you are applying with MM2H or the DE Rantau Nomad Pass, confirm the current eligibility rule with the bank, branch, or official program source before use.

 Keep the validity details tight.
 CIMB's published foreigner requirements show 6 months minimum validity for passport, work visa or Employment Pass, and Student Visa or Pass routes.
 DE Rantau is a Professional Visit Pass route that can allow up to 12 months stay/work, with renewal for an additional 12 months.
 That does not guarantee account approval.